 There are several exceptions to the margin collapse rules.
 This is where things can get hard to follow.
 Following are some visual examples of situations where margins would not collapse.
 For a more complete understanding, refer to the specs.

+There are some additional, more complex scenarios that prevent margin collapse that aren’t covered here.
 For updated and complete information about margin collapse, see the CSS Box Model Spec.